 By reading this guide, you can find out more about why progress notes are important, and what kind of information should be included in progress notes.
-You will also pick up valuable tips on how to write progress notes to a high professional standard.
+Whether you are a support worker, nurse, or care coordinator, understanding how to document a client’s care is key to maintaining high-quality outcomes in aged care settings.

-Progress notes are documents created by support workers at the end of a shift and are an essential part of a Client's Personal File.
+Progress notes are documents created by support workers at the end of a shift and are an essential part of a Client’s Personal File.
 In progress notes, staff succinctly record details that document a client’s status and achievements.
 Progress notes are a tool for reflecting on a client’s movement towards their goals, as identified in their Individual Support Plans.
-They also represent a record of events on each shift or visit, and act as a communication tool for staff and families.
+These notes are vital for adjusting care plans, monitoring nursing progress, and maintaining regulatory compliance.
+Progress notes must document objective observations, subjective information from the resident, care provided, the resident’s response, incidents or changes, and communication with family or healthcare professionals.
+Using an NDIS progress notes template can help ensure entries are structured, consistent, and complete.

-Detail-Oriented: Include specifics about care, changes in condition, medication, and any incidents.
+- Detail-Oriented: Include specifics about care, changes in condition, medication, and any incidents, with particular attention to documenting the patient’s condition through objective clinical observations.
 The importance of accurate and detailed nursing notes cannot be overstated, as it ensures all team members are fully informed and can make sound clinical decisions.

 By focusing on these aspects, nursing professionals can enhance the quality of care, improve communication within the healthcare team, and ensure that the documentation process is both efficient and effective.